Isabel Jewell: Personal life

-Jewell was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
-She was also a practicing Episcopalian.

 Jewell's first marriage (which "was not generally known during Jewell's lifetime...[nor] mentioned in the press during her heyday in American films") occurred when she wed Lovell "Cowboy" Underwood when she was 19.
 In the mid to late 1930s, Jewell was seen at nightclubs with actor William Hopper.
 In 1936, she was engaged to actor Owen Crump, marrying in 1939 and divorcing in 1941.
 In 1941, Jewell married actor Paul Marion, who was then a private in the United States Army.
 They separated in 1943, and were divorced on May 12, 1944.

 Death and legacy

-Jewell died in Los Angeles, California on April 5, 1972, aged 64, from suicide after taking an overdose of barbiturates.
-Her ashes were scattered in the Pacific Ocean.
+Jewell, aged 64, committed suicide by taking an overdose of barbiturates, in Los Angeles, California on April 5, 1972.
+She was cremated and her ashes were scattered in the Pacific Ocean.

 In 1960, Jewell was recognized with a star on the Hollywood Walk of Fame for her contribution to motion pictures.
 The star is located at 1560 Vine Street.